khai93/rewiremock/README.md

 export { rewiremock }
 ```
 You will also need to add [a few plugins](https://github.com/theKashey/rewiremock#to-run-inside-webpack-enviroment) to your webpack test configuration (no need to keep them all in production).
-> If you import `rewiremock` directly from your tests, you dont need `overrideEntryPoint`
+> If you import `rewiremock` directly from your tests, you don't need `overrideEntryPoint`

 ## 3. Use
 There are 3 ways to mock, all with pros and cons.